 - 7s I went over already, these I feel were worth my time but they aren't something I'd recommend unless I know they are really up your alley.

-- 8s are recommendation level, these are the games that stand out to me and I''d tell people should probably go out of their way to experience them.
+- 8s are recommendation level, these are the games that stand out to me and I''d tell people they should probably go out of their way to experience them.

 - 9s are something I would give a high recommendation to experience if you want the best there is (from what I understand anyway).